Infrastructure and facilities projects

 Moorland Street 'Bicycle Boulevard'

-In 2017 the City of Stirling committed funding to the Princess Wallington Community Parkland project in Balga.
+In 2017 the City of Stirling committed funding to the Bina Parkland project in Balga.
 The project will revitalise aging facilities and provide the community with accessible and free recreational options to create a new community hub that will attract a wide range of users and community events.
 The City is contributing $4 million to the project, and Lotterywest have also provided the City with a $2.34 million grant for the project.

 What is included in the Community Parkland?

 The Community Parkland includes:

 - Multi-courts (soccer, basketball and netball), parkour and youth area (includes seating, in-ground trampolines and Wi-Fi)